 The Shire of Cloondara is the San Francisco chapter of the Society for Creative Anachronism, a non-profit educational organization devoted to the arts and sciences of the Middle Ages.
 The Shire is one of the more active groups in the Bay Area, hosting two meetings a month, a weekly fighter practice, one annual event ( a combination bardic and archery competition) and one semi-annual event (a Pas d’Armes, a stylized tourney).
 You can find out more under the Activities tab in our menu.

 The Society for Creative Anachronism is organized into kingdoms that encompass the Knowne World.
 Each kingdom is further divided into Principalities.
 Our Shire is part of the Principality of the Mists , one of the three Principalities in the Kingdom of the West.

 A Brief History

-The Shire of Cloondara, (pronounced Cloon-DAR-ah) shares its name with the Parish of Cloondara in County Longford, Ireland.
-The name comes from the Gaelic Cluain Da Rath which means “The Meadow of the Two Forts.”
+The Shire of Cloondara, (pronounced Cloon-DAR-ah) shares its name with the Parish of Cloondara (pronounced Clon DRA) in County Longford, Ireland.
+The name comes from the Gaelic Cluain Da Rath which means “The Meadow of the Two Ring Forts.”
 Since “Forts” can also be taken to mean castles or towers, the name was chosen as representative of the two towers of the Golden Gate Bridge.

 The residents of the Parish of Cloondara have no idea where the ancient forts their parish is named for were located as all traces of both fortifications have long since vanished.